jannesrsa/SourceCode.SmartObjects.Services.Tests/README.md

 Tools and extensions to assist with writing integration tests for a K2 Service Broker.

-The language version for the project is C# version 5.0 to be compatible with the K2 Core VMs that has Visual Studio 2013 installed.

 ### Getting started

 **Getting started with Git and GitHub**